dakamba/PP2_projects/README.md

-# Python Practice 4 – Iterators, Generators, Dates, Math, and JSON
+# Python Practice 5:

-This repository contains Python exercises covering iterators, generators, date/time operations, math functions, and JSON parsing.
-It was created as part of the Practice 4 assignment.
+Receipt Parser

+A Python script to extract structured data from raw receipt text.
+This project reads a receipt, extracts product names, prices, total amount, date, time, and payment method, and outputs it as JSON.